 Each zone supports Ivy Bridge, Sandy Bridge, Haswell, or Broadwell processors.
 When you create an instance in the zone, your instance will use the processor supported in that zone.
 For example, if you create an instance in the us-central1-a zone, your instance will use a Sandy Bridge processor.

-Throughout 2017, we will continue this expansion and the next 8 new regions are:
+Throughout 2017, Google will continue expanding into the following 8 new regions:

 - Sydney (Australia)